microsoft/qlib/docs/component/data.rst

     Users can init the raw df, feature names, and label names of data handler in this function.
     If the index of feature df and label df are not the same, users need to override this method to merge them (e.g. inner, left, right merge).

-If users want to load features and labels by config, users can inherit ``qlib.contrib.estimator.handler.ConfigDataHandler``, ``Qlib`` also provides some preprocess method in this subclass.
+If users want to load features and labels by config, users can inherit ``qlib.data.dataset.handler.ConfigDataHandler``, ``Qlib`` also provides some preprocess method in this subclass.
 If users want to use qlib data, `QLibDataHandler` is recommended.
 Users can inherit their custom class from `QLibDataHandler`, which is also a subclass of `ConfigDataHandler`.